fmarquezg/fmarquezg.github.io/_posts/2017-12-18-Mizzou_Breakdown_Prior_to_Bowl.md

 ## RUSH AND PASS player breakdown
-In the following performance breakdown, I compare last 6 game average (AVG), Arkansas game, and Georgia game.
-Georgia is the only team that managed to keep Mizzou under 30 points.
+In the following performance breakdown, I do an offensive breakdown of the last 6 games.
+The first chart is an overall perfomrance chart (rush and pass), followed by a yrd gain per down.
+The down analysis charts shows the aggregate of  average (AVG), Arkansas game, and Georgia game.
+I marked Arkansas and Georgia as Arkansas separately because Arkansas is the most recent game and Georgia was the only team to keep the Mizzou's offense under 30 points.

 ### Top Rushers